 Co-design, collaboration, and integration among stakeholders and input from advisory organizations, will ensure the mCDR sector is built scientifically robust, socially equitable, and financially sustainable.

-Interdisciplinary teams, led by a cohort of COMPASS HEROs and guided by principal investigators and the TCA Transformation Hubs, will coordinate across the primary pillars of science and data, policy, community engagement, and business to advance the mCDR sector in Canada.
+Interdisciplinary teams, led by a cohort of CONVERGE HEROs and guided by principal investigators and the TCA Transformation Hubs, will coordinate across the primary pillars of science and data, policy, community engagement, and business to advance the mCDR sector in Canada.

 For more information, please contact: